Kometa-Team/Kometa/docs/files/collections.md

             item_label: myplextag #(3)!
         ```

-        1. Tells PMM to not physically build a collection, but it will still perform the actions of the collection
+        1. Tells Kometa to not physically build a collection, but it will still perform the actions of the collection
         2. Find all items in Radarr that have the tag `mytag`
         3. For each of the items with `mytag` in Radarr, apply the `myplextag` to the items in the Plex library